Quiz bowl showcases student knowledge

 He makes the team up with students who excel in different areas to catch as many categories as possible.
 He tries to include a student who is good with math, one versed in history and one who is well-read.

-“That’s the team aspect of quiz bowl,” he said.
+“That’s the team aspect of quiz bowl,” Knehans said.
 “It’s impossible to know what you’re going to get for questions.”

-The quiz bowl showcases students for more than just academic merit and preparedness.
+Knehans said the event allows kids to showcase their skills in a healthy and competitive way, highlighting academic merit and preparedness.

-Success at the quiz bowl is based on more than which buzzer was hit the fastest, or which team pulled into first place, because kids get to stand out in their intellectual prowess and a chance to walk away with outstanding confidence.
+Success at the quiz bowl is more than which buzzer was hit the fastest, or which team won.
+Kids get to stand out for their intellectual prowess and a chance to walk away with increased confidence.

 And the kids agree.
 The quiz bowl is a fun event that gets them excited and nervous all at once.